ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/bootstrap.md

 }
 ```

-#### Create and update files
+##### Other required files

+- Make sure your CMSIS-Core implementation contains [`device.h` header](http://www.keil.com/pack/doc/CMSIS/Core/html/device_h_pg.html).
-- Extend CMSIS-CORE by adding the file `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis.h`.
-This header file includes device-specific headers that include CMSIS-CORE.
+- Extend CMSIS-Core by adding the file `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis.h`.
+This header file includes device-specific headers that include CMSIS-Core.
+It must also include `cmsic_nvic.h`, see below.
-- Add a relocation function in `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis_nvic.h`.
+- Add the `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis_nvic.h` header file.
 This contains the define `NVIC_NUM_VECTORS`, which is the number of vectors the devices has, and `NVIC_RAM_VECTOR_ADDRESS`, which is the address of the RAM vector table.
+Mbed OS will relocate the vectors from initial location in ROM to provided address in RAM and update `VTOR` register.
+NOTE: For devices without `VTOR` register, you'll need to make sure the vectors are in the read-write memory before execution reaches the `main` function.
+In this case you may also need to provide visualization of NVIC access functions.
+For details please see [CMSIS NVIC documentation](https://www.keil.com/pack/doc/CMSIS/Core/html/group__NVIC__gr.html).
 - Define the initial stack pointer, `INITIAL_SP`, in `mbed_rtx.h`.
 This file is typically in `mbed-os\targets\TARGET_VENDOR\mbed_rtx.h`.
-- Add an entry for your device in `mbed-os\targets\targets.json`

-#### Verification and next steps

-Now verify that your target compiles by using `mbed compile -m MCU_NAME -t <toolchain>`.

-The next step to port a target is to enable the test harness dependencies.
-To run the test suite, your target must support GPIO, microsecond ticker and serial.
+### Entry points

+Except the reset vector, which is the standard entry point for Cortex-M cores, Mbed OS provides `mbed_sdk_init` which can be overloaded by the target to perform higher level initialization.
+This function will be called later in the bootstrap process, after the basic initialization is done, but before RTOS is started and before the `main` function is called.

+Mbed OS provides another entry point that will be executed before `main` called `mbed_main`, this function is reserved for application use and should not be defined by the target code.